 A Level II Distance Delivery dental assisting program is available Vancouver Community College (link).
 The VCC distance program is presented on-line through a learning platform called MOODLE.
 The student requirements are the same as the on-site program with the additional requirement of working or volunteering in a dental office during their schooling for a minimum of 14 hours per week.
 The student attends on-site for three clinical sessions throughout their program.
 Upon graduation students are eligible to take the NDAEB written examination.

 Dental Assisting is a one year program.
 The minimum entrance requirements are Grade XII with a minimum overall average of 65%.
 Applicants are required to have English Language Arts A30, English Language Arts B30, Biology 30, and the highest grade in one of the required mathematics (Foundations of Math 20 or Foundations of Math 30 or Pre-Calculus).
 Two sciences are recommended for career mobility.
-Successful applicants will have medical fitness, dental fitness and hold Standard First Aid and CPR Level C.
+Successful applicants too a dental assisting program will have medical fitness, dental fitness and hold Standard First Aid and CPR Level C prior to admission.

 The Dental Assistant diploma program consists of chairside and intra-oral training, or an individual employed in a dental office may enrol in a chairside assisting correspondence course followed by an intra-oral program in a college.
 Training programs may vary but are generally the equivalent of 10 months in duration.
 The training institution must be recognized by the Saskatchewan Dental Assistants' Association.
 Training programs may choose to be 'accredited' by the Commission on Dental Accreditation of Canada.